Choral Music Events

 The ECU Honors Chorus Preparation Clinic

 The Honors Chorus Preparation Clinic is for high school AND middle school students interested in auditioning for NCMEA Honors Chorus.
 Members of the ECU choral and voice faculty will offer valuable insight in how best to prepare and polish the selected repertoire for the audition.
 Additionally, students will be given practical techniques for practicing sight-singing and general tips for auditioning one's best.
 This year's event will take place on September 23, 2017.
-Click here for high school registration forms.
+Click here for the high school registration form and event schedule.
 Click here for the middle school registration form and event schedule.

 The Invitational High School Choral Festival

 The ECU Choral Leadership Conference and (New) Conductor's Summit

-January 17, 2015.
-Designed as a unique “honors” choral experience for high school singers and interested teachers, this event will feature visiting clinician Dr. Sandra Snow, Professor of Choral Conducting and Music Education at Michigan State University, as well as ECU choral and vocal faculty.
+ECU will be hosting Dr. Allen Hightower, Director of Choral Studies at the University of North Texas, for a one-day, intensive choral music workshop on January 13, 2018.
 High school music educators will nominate a balanced quartet or octet of the most deserving choral leaders (grades 10-12) from their choir, and should plan to accompany them to the festival.
 Students and teachers will participate in reading/rehearsal sessions of selected high-quality choral literature, specifically chosen by the clinician for this conference.
 During the event, students will focus on leadership in building an ensemble, vocal production, choral techniques and strengthening musicianship.
 Interested students may also attend a master class with ECU vocal faculty for coaching on their solo vocal literature, which can help prepare them for college auditions.
 For teachers, Dr. Hightower will present two morning interest sessions similar to those at an ACDA or NCMEA conference (see schedule below for more detail).
 Additionally, directors will have the opportunity to observe Dr. Hightower in rehearsals and participate in a Q&A session focusing on choral teaching and rehearsal strategies.
-All participants will enjoy ECU student and faculty performances—including the highly-acclaimed ECU Chamber Singers.
-Application and more information coming soon.
-For more information, contact Dr. Andrew Crane.
+The day will conclude with a rousing concert by the internationally recognized ECU Chamber Singers.
+Click here for the additional Leadership Conference & Summit information.
+Click here for an application.

 The ECU Summer Vocal Music Intensive